sharmasas/qiskit-sdk-py/README.md

 print(result.get_data("superposition"))
 ```

-in this case the output will be:
+In this case, the output will be:

 ```
 COMPLETED